TERMS AND CONDITIONS OF SALE

 (f) The introduction shall form part of these Terms and Conditions.

-1.3 The country-specific provisions set forth in Appendix 1 are hereby incorporated into these Terms and Conditions.
-In the event of a conflict between a term in a Purchase Order, the country-specific provisions and these Terms and Conditions, the term in the document first mentioned shall prevail.
-In the event of a conflict between a translated term in a Purchase Order or these Terms and Conditions and the English equivalent, the English equivalent shall prevail.
+1.3 In the event of any conflict between a term in a Sales Order and these Terms and Conditions, the terms in the Sales Order shall prevail and supersede these Terms and Conditions in that regard.
+In the event of any conflict between a translated term in a Sales Order or these Terms and Conditions and the English equivalent, the English equivalent shall prevail.

 2.2 Customer may submit Purchase Orders for Products and Services to the Seller.
 Each Purchase Order shall be deemed to be a separate offer by Customer to purchase Products or Services on the terms of this Agreement, which Seller shall be entitled to accept or reject at its discretion – also if a quotation from Seller is followed by a Purchase Order from Customer.
-A Purchase Order shall only be agreed, and an Agreement shall only be formed, upon the occurrence of the earlier of (a) Seller confirming a Purchase Order issued by the Customer in writing, or (b) Seller starting the execution of such Purchase Order.
-Without prejudice to the foregoing, the Seller may require the Customer to order a minimum quantity or order value of Products per Purchase Order.
+A Purchase Order shall only be agreed, and an Agreement shall only be formed, upon the occurrence of the earlier of (a) Seller confirming a Purchase Order issued by the Customer in writing by issuing a Sales Order, or (b) Seller starting the execution of such Purchase Order.
+Without prejudice to the foregoing, the Seller may require the Customer to order a minimum quantity or order value of Products per Purchase Order.]

-2.3 Purchase Orders may not be amended, cancelled or rescheduled without Seller’s prior written consent.
-All Purchase Orders must be given in writing and must identify the Products and Services, unit quantities, part numbers, applicable prices and requested delivery dates of the Products or Services being purchased.
-Seller may designate certain Products and Services as non-cancelable and non- returnable (“NCNR”) at its discretion, and the sale of such Products shall be subject to any special terms and conditions contained in Seller’s confirmation to a Purchase Order or an NCNR letter (as applicable), which shall prevail and supersede any inconsistent terms and conditions contained herein or elsewhere.
+2.3 Sales Orders may not be amended, cancelled or rescheduled without Seller’s prior written consent.
+All Sales Orders must be given in writing and must identify the Products and Services, unit quantities, part numbers, applicable prices and requested delivery dates of the Products or Services being purchased.
+Seller may designate certain Products and Services as non-cancelable and non- returnable (“NCNR”) at its discretion, and the sale of such Products shall be subject to any special terms and conditions contained in the Sales Order or an NCNR letter (as applicable), which shall prevail and supersede any inconsistent terms and conditions contained herein or elsewhere.
 Unless Customer promptly rejects any such special terms and conditions, these shall be deemed accepted.
 Pre-Fabricated Products are non-cancelable and non-returnable in any event.

 3.2 The price in an Agreement assumes and is contingent upon the understanding that Seller’s supply of any Products and/or Services under that Agreement to Customer are not subject to any direct or indirect obligations imposed on Seller and/or any offset mechanism or industrial participation or any other event that would directly or indirectly result in an increase of the cost price of the Products and/or Services (“Additional Price Obligations”).
 In the event that Additional Price Obligations are imposed, the prices, terms and conditions in the Agreement are subject to revision and Seller reserves the right to renegotiate the prices, terms and conditions in the Agreement with the Customer.
 Seller has no obligations to supply any Products and/or Services under an Agreement to Customer if Parties are unable to reach further agreement on revised prices, terms, and conditions due to Additional Price Obligations imposed.